 Night shift workers are at risk

-The researchers focused on those two cancers in particular, not only because of their prevalence but also because they are the two cancers mostly associated with night shift work.
+The researchers focused on those two cancers in particular, not only because of their prevalence but also because they are the two cancers mostly associated with night shift work, which is common in industries like construction and energy utilities.
 Working at night can make some people’s immune systems much more susceptible to disease as their circadian rhythms are disturbed because their exposure to light is thrown off and their diet tends to be out of sync.
 Eating at night and sleeping for most of the day can alter insulin and immune function.

 It should be noted that the researchers did not conclude that eating later causes cancer, but this does show a high correlation.
-However, this was only conducted on Spanish people and eating times clearly differ from country to country and every human being has their own unique optimal time to eat and sleep.
+However, this was only conducted on Spanish people and eating times clearly differ from country to country, and even city to city like New York to Sacramento, California, and every human being has their own unique optimal time to eat and sleep.

 This is another reason to consider doing more cooking at home, which is a main principal of the clean eating philosophy.
 Participating in weekly meal prep– preparing your food for the week in advance— has numerous benefits.

 You don’t have to be a nutrition junky or work for a major food corporation like Tyson Foods to meal prep, it’s useful for all professionals whether you are a construction project manager, general manager, or an IT consultant.

 Meal prepping helps you fave time during the week, ensure you have access to healthy, nutritious meals, saves you money, and eliminates a lot of waste in your daily life.
 Here is a guide to meal prepping for the entire week.